Weakly-Supervised Camouflaged Object Detection with Scribble Annotations: Experiments

-\textbf{Ablation Studies on Modules.} To verify the effectiveness of our modules, we conduct ablation studies on challenging dataset CAMO\cite{le2019anabranch}, where the methods obtain the worst scores according to Table \ref{tab:eval}.
+\textbf{Ablation Studies on Modules.} To verify the effectiveness of our modules, we conduct ablation studies on challenging dataset CAMO \cite{le2019anabranch}, where the methods obtain the worst scores according to Table \ref{tab:eval}.
 Table \ref{tab:componentAblation} shows only using a backbone (BB) performs worst (\textit{i.e.,} Ablation I), while adding LCC or LSR improves performances on different metrics.
-As an example shown in Figure \ref{fig:componentAblation}, LCC finds potential camouflaged regions with low-level contrasts, but it may be confused by complex background (\textit{e.g.,} many distinct leaves).
+As shown in Figure \ref{fig:componentAblation}, LCC finds potential camouflaged regions with low-level contrasts, but it may be confused by complex background (\textit{e.g.,} many distinct leaves).
 Meanwhile, LSR analyzes logical semantic relations between different parts, but it may segment inaccurate boundaries.
-Our method achieves the best performance with all proposed modules.
+When LCC and LSR cooperate to detect camouflaged objects (Ours), the performance is enhanced dramatically from the single module usage (III, IV).
+It shows the effectiveness of CRNet design.